-This time on the Drinks Adventures podcast, we foray into cider and some of the ancient traditions associated with the annual apple harvest.
+This time on the Drinks Adventures podcast, we visit the Huon Valley Mid-Winter Festival to explore the ancient traditions associated with the annual apple harvest.

 Founder Willie Smith planted the first tree in their apple orchard in 1888 and fourth generation family member Andrew Smith is the current orchardist, responsible for taking the farm organic in the late 90s.